 Hunters and trappers that need to register a harvested deer or obtain a HIP Number, or Snow Goose Conservation Order Permit Number may do so by visiting https://de.gov/DigitalDNREC or by calling the toll free number 1-855-DEL-HUNT (1-855-335-4868).
 If you have problems with this system, call 302-735-3600 or 302-739-9918 during normal business hours (8:00a.m. - 4:30p.m.)
 Monday - Friday.

-All hunters that install temporary deer stands or trail cameras on State Wildlife Areas are required to obtain a free registration number.
-See Public Lands Hunting & Trapping.
+All hunters that install temporary tree stands or ground blinds on State Wildlife Areas are required to obtain a free registration number.
+See Public Lands Hunting & Trapping for more information.